pranati-tiwari75/CSS_MINIPROJECT/README.md

 # CSS_MINIPROJECT

 ## Description
-This project is a simple web page with a responsive CSS-based sliding menu. this menu is triggered by a checkbox and features smooth transitions for a polished user experience.
+This project is a simple web page with a responsive CSS-based sliding menu.
+This menu is triggered by a checkbox and features smooth transitions for a polished user experience.
 It includes a clean layout, a logo, and social media links.

 ## Demo
 Page before opening the menu